feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

     "lineTrigger": "HitWith",
     "move": "Thrust",
     "theText":[
-      "The chosen string displayed is random.",
+      "The chosen :term:`string` displayed is random.",
       "You can have as many as you want, and repeat as many as you want for increased odds.", "You can have as many as you want, and repeat as many as you want for increased odds.", "'Put something in single quotes if you want it to be seen as something the character is saying.'"